OSGeo/gdal/gdal/doc/source/development/rfc/rfc3_commiters.rst

    entries when committing changes related to a ticket in Trac.
 The '#' character enables Trac to create a hyperlink from the changeset to the mentionned ticket.
--  After commiting changes related to a ticket in Trac, write the tree and revision in which it was fixed in the ticket description.
+-  After committing changes related to a ticket in Trac, write the tree and revision in which it was fixed in the ticket description.
 Such as "Fixed in trunk (r12345) and in branches/1.7 (r12346)".
 The 'r' character enables Trac to create a hyperlink from the ticket to the